slsa-framework/slsa/docs/spec/v1.0/terminology.md

     define this term, but always use "external parameters" which is the interface to a build platform.
 Similar terms are *build configuration source* and *build definition*.
--   *Builder*: Is *build platform*, but sometimes is used as *build environment* or a build tool from *dependencies*.
-To avoid confusion, we always use "build platform" to mean the system which allows tenants to run builds.
+-   *Builder:* Usually means *build platform*, but might be used for *build environment*, the user who invoke the build, or a build tool from *dependencies*.
+To avoid confusion, we always use "build platform".
+The only exception is in the [provenance](/provenance/v1), where `builder` is used as a more concise field name.

 </details>